dandelion-0/Whale_AWS_S3Browser/README.md

 - [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/)
 - [WinForms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/?view=netdesktop-7.0&viewFallbackFrom=net-desktop-5.0)

-Special thanks to the contributors who have made this project possible.

 ## Contact

 For any questions or inquiries, please contact the project maintainer at [dandelion00@tutanota.com]